 Designating different persons as Owner(s) and Annuitant(s) can have important impacts on whether a death benefit is paid, and on who receives it as indicated below.
 For more examples, please see the Appendix A to the Statement of Additional Information (SAI).
-In order to convert Income Payments to Annuity Payments the Covered Person(s) must be named as the Annuitant(s) as discussed in section 9, The Annuity Phase - When Annuity Payments Begin.
-Designating different persons as Covered Person(s) and Annuitant(s) will cause the Income Benefit and Income Payments to end at the maximum permitted Annuity Date.
-Use care when designating Owner(s), Covered Person(s) and Annuitant(s), and consult your Financial Professional if you have questions.
+Use care when designating Owner(s) and Annuitant(s), and consult your Financial Professional if you have questions.